FelixOnline/v2/content/articles/2011-10-28-do-you-have-a-bassface.md

 subtitle: >
   Chandra Chadalawada investigates the phenomenon
 date: "2011-10-28 11:09:09 +0100"

 # Attributes from Felix Online V1
 id: "1639"
 old_path: /music/1639/do-you-have-a-bassface
 aliases:
  - /music/1639/do-you-have-a-bassface
+imported: true
+comments:
+ - Ahem There used to be two people in that enrite building who knew who New Order was every time I had to come over for a meeting that isBut maybe I should be nice Before 1993 no St Louis radio station would play anything by NO but  True Faith  except maybe on Sunday nights when Les Aaron had a two or threehour alternative music show on the less popular of the two Top 40 stationsI think its funny every time I hear someone with a ringtone that sounds like an old Western Electric rotary someone walks up to them and asks where they got that ringtone Imagine that a phone that sounds like a phone Andrew Weiss lines are thick like flying eatlhpnes great choice There are a lot of amazing 4 strings players out there i would add Joe Lally hes always right  aging facial   hewlettpackard   communities large   both girls   many

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true